Quantum plasmons with optical-range frequencies in doped few-layer graphene

 We plot the plasmon dispersion along $\Gamma$-M (the $\Gamma$-K direction is not as interesting in the band structure) with the magnitude of the real part of \textbf{q} ranging from $\vert$\textbf{q}$\vert$= $q$= 0.007 \AA$^{-1}$ to 0.21 \AA$^{-1}$, since both plasmon modes become very weak above $q$= 0.21 \AA$^{-1}$.
 The symmetric mode is more dispersive than antisymmetric, and varies as $\sqrt{q}$ at small $q$, corresponding to classical plasmon with Drude behavior due to intraband transitions.
 Whereas the antisymmetric mode varies almost linearly with $q$ (has finite frequency at $q$=0) and relates to interband transitions between perfectly nested bands of the two layers \cite{low_prl2014}.
 In G/Li/G the plasmon frequencies are between 0.8 eV to 2.2 eV for $q\geq$ 0.007 \AA$^{-1}$; the antisymmetric mode is in the optical frequency range even at low $q$, whereas the symmetric mode enters into this range at higher $q$ values.
 The symmetric mode is always lower in energy than the antisymmetric mode due to finite coupling~\cite{low_prl2014}.
+We note that the acoustic plasmon arising from the anisotropy of the bands crossing the Fermi level along $\Gamma$-M is not captured in our calculations due to limitations of the frequency grid which is too coarse on the scale required to reveal this feature.
+However, this does not affect our conclusions since this particular mode is damped by the intraband transitions and therefore not of interest here.

 We quantify the plasmon losses from the ratio of real to imaginary component of wavenumber, Re[$q$]/Im[$q$] \cite{jablan_2009}, which corresponds to the number of plasmon wavelengths that propagate before it loses most of its energy [see Fig. \ref{fig2}(c)].
 For the doping in G/Li/G ($E_\text{F}$ = 1.35 eV), a $\tau \approx$ 29 fs was calculated using our methodology discussed above, which is much shorter in comparison with $\tau \approx$ 135 fs for $E_\text{F}$ = 0.135 eV \cite{jablan_2009} .
 We only give the ratio for the symmetric (intraband) mode in Fig. \ref{fig2}(c).
 Due to its linear dispersion, antisymmetric mode shows less variation in Re[$q$]/Im[$q$] as compared with symmetric mode (see Supplemental Fig. S1 \cite{supp}).
 The in-plane propagation length of the plasmons varies directly with this ratio, with the symmetric plasmons propagating longer at longer wavelengths ($\lambda_{\text{air}}$).
 We also calculate the wave \textquotedblleft shrinkage\textquotedblright or the field localization of the plasmons, shown in Fig. \ref{fig2}(c); this corresponds to the ratio by which the plasmon wavelength ($\lambda_\text{p}$) is smaller than that in vacuum, and is approximately 100 times for bilayer graphene.